Impression share as a KPI is not just a flawed approach to your Paid Search/Search Engine Marketing (SEM) strategy; it's

 While you think, let me go off-tangent.

 For this post, I'll use the equivalent metric of "Share of Voice" in the offline advertising business to illustrate the idea.
 I'll use the billboard advertising industry as that's more easily understood.

 Anything that is a "share" metric has what you have obtained/achieved as its numerator.
 If it's the Share of Voice in billboard advertising, then this would be the number of billboards I have my advertisement on.

 In the case of billboards, I believe the denominator should be the total number of available billboards in the city I'm targeting.
-That number should be a constant number throughout the period of my campaign.
+That number should be a constant number throughout my campaign.
 The amount would not change drastically unless a disaster strikes or gentrification happened quickly.

 We are now coming back to Impression Share.
 The numerator looks good.
 It is what we have obtained/achieved.

 The denominator says total ELIGIBLE impressions.
 What does that mean?

 Let me tell you what it does not mean: The total available impressions for the keyword you're targeting in the geography you're targeting in Google Search.